pakeke-constructor/ideas/emergence.md

 ```

 Suddenly, we have potential for a synergy between `Item Z`, and `Item Y` for free.
 Isn't that brilliant?<br>
-It cost us *NOTHING* to do this, we literally gained gameplay for free.<br
+It cost us *NOTHING* to do this, we literally gained gameplay for free.<br>
-Not only this, but any other item that meshes with the existing mechanic "M" will synergize with
+Not only this, but any other item that meshes with the existing mechanic "M" will either be a synergy/anti-synergy to `Item Z` and `Item Y`.

 The Binding of Isaac does this kind of thing really *really* well,
 by having virtually all passive items tag into game mechanics and mesh with